Key Associates

 Gwen Robinson, Tokyo

-Gwen Robinson, former Comment Editor of the Financial Times, is currently a correspondent for the FT in Japan, where she returned this year for a second stint after working in Tokyo from 1990-97, first for Nikkei Weekly, then as correspondent for The Times of London.
-Before 1990, Gwen covered politics and economics in Southeast Asia based in various countries, including three years in Thailand writing primarily for Economist Intelligence Unit publications.
+Gwen Robinson, former London-based Comment Editor of the Financial Times, is currently correspondent for the FT in Bangkok, where she set up recently following a long second stint for the newspaper in Tokyo.
+Gwen has covered politics and economics in Asia based in various countries, including previous three years in Thailand writing primarily for Economist Intelligence Unit publications.
 From 1985 to 1988 she worked in Manila as correspondent for The National Times, an Australian weekly current affairs newspaper.

 Africa